Data for policy 2021

 We have limited funding to support student participation; those who wish to be considered for these grants should send a CV and cover letter explaining their case to firstname.lastname@example.org

-Data for Policy is also committed to increasing diversity in its community.
-We understand that the cost of registration may be a barrier to participation, and are therefore delighted to offer Data for Policy diversity scholarships to suitable candidates from groups which are currently underrepresented in our community, in particular those from developing nations, who will extend our geographic diversity.
+Data for Policy is committed to increasing diversity in its community.
+We understand that the cost of registration may be a barrier to participation, and are therefore delighted to offer Data for Policy inclusion scholarships to suitable candidates from groups which are currently underrepresented in our community, in particular those from developing nations, who will extend our geographic diversity.
+These scholarships cover 90% of the full registration fee (£150).
 Scholarship awards are based on the level of financial need, and the appropriateness of the opportunity afforded to the applicant.
 To be eligible, applicants must have no other source of funding to meet the cost of registration.
-Please send a CV and cover letter explaining their case to email@example.com
+Applications from those invited to present at the conference will be prioritized.
+Please apply as follows:

 Registration via Bank Transfer: